For information on this year's breeding plans, visit our Hatching Page.

-We were able to obtain two lovely cockerels from a breeder in Tennessee who has worked hard on developing Watermaal here in the states.
-Tolkien and Lewis have been helping us develop our own line of Watermaal, a charming breed sporting a backswept crest, along with the unique trifid comb.
-They worked hard to help us produce a flock of black Watermaal in 2021, all of whom carry the mottled gene.
-All carry one copy of the crest gene and one copy of the trifid comb gene.
-We will be working towards a flock that is mottled and carries 2 copies of both the crest and the trifid genes.
+We were able to obtain two lovely white cockerels in 2020 from a breeder in Tennessee.
+Tolkien and Lewis helped us develop our own line of Watermaal, a charming breed sporting a backswept crest, along with the unique trifid comb.
+They worked hard to help us produce a flock of black Watermaal in 2021, all of whom carried the mottled gene.

 No comments: